 What if I cannot afford a mesothelioma lawyer?

-Most mesothelioma attorneys understand that victims of asbestos-related illnesses are not in the position to pay up-front legal fees.
-Therefore, the majority of experienced and knowledgeable attorneys will offer contingency fee payments.
+Most mesothelioma lawyers understand that victims of asbestos-related illnesses are not in the position to pay up-front legal fees.
+Most experienced and knowledgeable attorneys will offer contingency fee payments.

 The contingency amount will vary according to each attorney, but an average range is typically around 25% to 40% of your compensation.
 Keep in mind that this is just a general range and your own attorney may charge something entirely different.
-It’s important to understand how much the fees are beforehand so that there will be no surprises once you win your case.
+Be certain you are clear on how much the fees are beforehand, so that there will be no surprises once you win your case.

 How much time do I have to file a lawsuit?

 The statute of limitations for filing a mesothelioma lawsuit will depend upon the state you’re filing your case in.
-In general, however, most states require that cases be filed within anywhere from one to five years from the time of the diagnosis of the disease.
+In general, most states require that cases be filed within anywhere from one to five years from the time of the diagnosis of the disease.

 How can I find additional information?